rela589n/sound/Mixing Consoles/Wing/Behringer Wing.md

 Dual network ethernet ports for PC / Tablet control [[Ultranet]] connectivity

-3 [[AES50]] (each is able to handle 48 channels) bidirectional input sources (so totally you can connect 144 channels through these both for input and output)
+3 [[AES50]] (each is able to handle 48 channels) bidirectional input/output sources (so totally you can connect 144 channels through these both for input and output)

 [[Stage Connect]] port for any combination of IO (up to 32 channels).
 2 SD cards to record (and [[Virtual Soundcheck]])